anhkind/metaa/README.md

 ...

 ruby_object.title  #=> "a title"
-...

 # create meta object from ruby_object
 meta_object = NonActiveRecordModelMeta.new(ruby_object)

-# access rendered html of the defined meta tags
+access to the rendered html
 meta_object.to_html #=> "<meta content=\"a title\" name=\"title\" />"
 ```

+Notice that we use `meta_tags` method on ActiveRecord instances instead of `to_html` method on the meta objects in order to avoid method name conflicts on your models.

 ## Installation